sf-wdi-15/auth_homework/README.md

 ## Getting started

 You'll be working from scratch today.
 It will be as much of a copy and paste assignment as you want it to be.
-However, this is your opportunity form questions for tomorrows review and explanation of the materials.
+However, this is your opportunity to form questions for tomorrows review and explanation of todays materials.

 * fork and clone this repo
 * then do the following just get the right packages installed